tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 This document uses mechanisms defined in {{I-D.ietf-lamps-pq-composite-sigs}}, {{RFC7427}} and {{RFC9593}}, the security discussion in the corresponding RFCs also apply.

+Ed25519 and Ed448 provide strong SUF (Strong Unforgeability under Forgery) security, which may remain secure even if ML-DSA were to be broken, at least until a CRQC becomes practical.
+IPsec deployments that prioritize SUF security may benefit from using Ed25519 or Ed448 in a composite signature together with ML-DSA.
+This mitigates the risk of ML-DSA compromise while retaining post-quantum protection and strong classical security guarantees.

-One important security consideration mentioned in {{I-D.ietf-lamps-pq-composite-sigs}} worth repeating here is that component key used in either {{type-1}} or {{type-2}} MUST NOT be reused in any other cases including single-algorithm case.
+One important security consideration mentioned in {{I-D.ietf-lamps-pq-composite-sigs}} worth repeating here is that component key used in either composite certificate MUST NOT be reused in any other cases including single-algorithm case.

+Policy enforcement regarding the use of composite or dual certificates in IKEv2 is governed by the security policy of the authenticating peer.
+In typical deployments, the IPsec client and server are managed by the same organization or administrative domain, which ensures consistent policy configuration on both ends.
+When composite or dual certificate authentication is required by local policy, for example, during post-quantum migration the authenticating endpoint MUST reject an IKE_SA negotiation if only a single certificate or single signature is presented.

 # IANA Considerations

-This document requests a value in "IKEv2 Authentication Method" subregistry under IANA "Internet Key Exchange Version 2 (IKEv2) Parameters" registry
+None.

 --- back